Naereen/phd-thesis/README.md

 - I wrote intensely in March and May 2019.
 - I finished the introduction and conclusion in June 2019.
 - I sent the thesis to the reviewers on the 12th of July 2019.
-- I received the first feedback on the 28th of August, and the second feedback on the XXXth of September 2019.
+- I received the first feedback on the 28th of August, and the second feedback on the 12th of September 2019.
+- I defended on the 20th of November 2019, and [this repository was open-sourced](https://github.com/Naereen/phd-thesis/issues/22) on the 18th of November, just because I was too impatient to wait.

 ## Where & when?
 - My defense is planned the 20th of November 2019, at 10h30, in [CentraleSupélec (campus de Rennes)](http://www.rennes.centralesupelec.fr/).
 Room UBL.
 [Direction to come?](http://www.rennes.centralesupelec.fr/en/acces)

+> See https://perso.crans.org/besson/phd/defense/ [this page](https://perso.crans.org/besson/phd/defense/) to get more details for coming to my defense!

 ## Advisors, reviewers, jury
 - Thanks to my advisors: [Christophe Moy](https://moychristophe.wordpress.com/) and [Émilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/research.html).